valohai/docs/source/howto/tasks/bayesian.rst

   :class: attention

   * A Valohai project that is connected to a Git-repository.
   * At least one :ref:`step` with parameters defined.
-Follow our :ref:`quickstart-parameters` tutorial to create a step with parameters.
+Follow our :ref:`migrate-parameters` tutorial to create a step with parameters.

 ..